 - EIP: If the record has the tag “EIP” this means that the enslaved person was not an African American or Black person, but was an enslaved indigenous person – referred to in the past as “Indians.”
 We include them in our records because they were enslaved.

 - DAR?: These records are not dispositive either way.
-Black people fought in the Revolutionary War, but the records are not clear whether they were free or enslaved.
-For example, in 1778 enslaved people could join the 1st Rhode Island Infantry and be emancipated and their owners reimbursed, but not all of the black people who enlisted were enslaved.
+Black people fought in the Revolutionary War, but often the records are not clear whether they were free or enslaved before, during or after their war service.
+Therefore we include these people to honor their service and to encourage further research into their personal histories.
+For example, in 1778 enslaved people could join the 1st Rhode Island Infantry and be emancipated and their owners reimbursed, so they might have been enslaved before enlistment but free while serving.
 Also, certain records like pension records did not include enslaved people because they were not thought to be eligible for pensions, so these people not only lost their pension but also lost a historical record of their military service.

 The records are indexed by location – where the enlisted enslaved person resided – but many of the records did not list a location.
 We will produce general index to these records in a separate essay.